metaclass-nl/tutorial-api-platform/README.md

 to a folder of file to make the diff more specific.

-After committing your changes you may check out branch chapter7-react, restart docker-compose, point your browser to the [same branch on github](https://github.com/metaclass-nl/tutorial-api-platform/tree/chapter7-react) and follow the instructions.
+After committing your changes you may check out branch chapter7-react, restart docker compose, point your browser to the [same branch on github](https://github.com/metaclass-nl/tutorial-api-platform/tree/chapter7-react) and follow the instructions.
 Or if you only follow the api branches chapter8-api.